20 Creative Ways to Make Your Campsite Feel Like Home

 Think out of the box when it comes to your camping kitchen to enjoy some of your home favorites in the great outdoors.
 Plastic wine glasses and beer steins make happy hour that much happier.

 A hand-crank blender goes well with your tiki torches for a tropical-themed cocktail.

 17. TREAT YOURSELF TO GOOD COFFEE

 Use a French press to make the morning coffee for richer flavor and easy clean-up.

 Sure, everyone loves hotdogs and burgers, but it’s fun to mix things up.
 Plan ahead for a meal that you don’t normally have while camping, maybe something like pasta with pesto and vegetables?
 Or do a make-your-own taco night, with beef or chicken cooked over the fire and an assembly station with all the toppings.

-The rest of the year, many KOA campgrounds host family weekends with festive themes like the Wild West, Hawaiian Luau, Mardi Gras, the County Fair.
-Turn your campsite into a Old West cabin with hay bales, 10-gallon cowboy hats, and stick ponies.
+Turn your campsite into an Old West cabin with hay bales, 10-gallon cowboy hats, and stick ponies.
 Or break out the purple, gold, and green for Mardi Gras, with garlands, beads, jester masks, and anything else that glitters.
-December may be too cold for camping in some places, but many KOA campgrounds celebrate Christmas in July.
 This is your big chance to create a winter wonderland with Christmas lights, candy canes, inflatable snowmen and reindeer, and more.
 Maybe Santa will even visit and leave a present or two under the tree.